-- Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of their own or someone else's knowledge, understanding and skills. - 2.
+- 1. Cheating is an act or omission by a student designed to partly or wholly hinder the forming of a correct assessment of their own or someone else's knowledge, understanding and skills. - 2.
 Cheating also includes plagiarism, which means copying one's own or someone else's work without correct reference to the source. - 3.
 The University uses a plagiarism scanner to check theses and written assignments for plagiarism.
+Students may be requested to appear at an oral examination within 15 working days of the end of the examination and after the submission of a thesis/paper, where it will be verified that the examination result is representative of the student's knowledge.
 Each student is personally responsible for maintaining academic integrity. - 4.
 If a student cheats, the Board of Examiners may exclude that student from participation in one or more examinations or final assessments for a maximum of one year. - 5.
 The Board of Examiners will make a decision concerning a ban based on the written report by the examiner about the cheating or plagiarism discovered, and after hearing the examinee's side of the story. - 6.
 A ban means that no result will be awarded for the examination or practical exercise in question and an 'FR registration' will be recorded instead. - 7.
 In the event of serious cheating, the Board of Examiners can request the Board of the University to permanently terminate a student's registration in the degree programme.